Back to blog

 3. normalize that event into your own internal message shape

-4. fetch richer context only when the raw event is not enough
+4. fetch richer context only when the raw event isn't enough

 5. send a reply back into the same conversation

-6. add edits, deletes, and attachment handling after the happy path works
+6. add edits, deletes, and attachment handling once the happy path works

-The important part is to avoid letting raw Teams payloads leak across your whole app.
+The main thing to avoid is letting raw Teams payloads leak across the rest of the app.

 What Gets Tricky Fast

-The Teams demo path is easy.
-The real work shows up in a few places:
+The demo path is easy.
+The real work shows up around threads, attachments, edits and deletes, and install or membership changes.

-The most useful practical lesson was to treat inbound bot events as triggers, not as the whole source of truth.
-They tell you that something changed.
-Your app usually still needs a cleaner representation before running product logic on top of it.
+Treating inbound bot events as triggers rather than as the source of truth turned out to be the most useful lesson here.
+They tell you something changed; your app usually still needs a cleaner representation before running product logic on top of it.
+That's where Graph earns its place: it's a more product-friendly way to read workspace state than staying in webhook mode for everything.

 Attachments